-- 4. At least four individual records or the records of five percent (5%) of the total number of individuals served (whichever number is greater) are reviewed each quarter and the reviews are kept for a period of at least two years.
-Records of individuals who are "at risk" are included.
-Reviews include these determinations: - a.
-That the record is organized; complete, accurate and timely; - b.
-Whether services are based on assessment and need; - c.
-That individuals have choices; - d.
-Documentation of service delivery including individuals' responses to services and progress toward ISP goals; - e.
-Documentation of health service delivery; - f.
-Medication management and delivery, including the use of PRN and over the counter PRN medications; and their effectiveness; - g.
-That approaches implemented for individuals with challenging behaviors are addressed as specified in the Guidelines for Supporting Adults with Challenging Behaviors in Community Settings.
-When a behavioral support plan is necessary, providers of developmental disability services develop these plans in accordance with the Best Practice Standards for Behavioral Support Service (www.dbhdd.georgia.gov); and - 5.
-Appropriate utilization of human resources is assessed, including but not limited to: - a.
-Competency; - b.
-Qualifications; - c.
-Numbers and type of staff, for example, a behavior specialist, required based on the services, supports, treatment and care needs of persons served; and - d.
-Staff to individual ratios. - 6.
-The organization has an advisory board made up of citizens, local business providers, individuals and family members.
-The Board: - a.
-Meets at least semi-annually; - b.
-Reviews items such as but not limited to: - i.
-Policies; - ii.
-Risk management reports; and - iii.
-Assess budget and utilization of fiscal resources. - c.
+- b.
+Qualifications;

+- c.
+Numbers and type of staff, for example, a behavior specialist, required based on the services, supports, treatment and care needs of persons served; and

+- d.
+Staff to individual ratios.

+- 6. The organization has an advisory board made up of citizens, local business providers, individuals and family members.
+The Board:

+- a.
+Meets at least semi-annually;

+- Reviews items such as but not limited to:

+- i.
+Policies;

+- ii.
+Risk management reports; and

+- iii.
+Assess budget and utilization of fiscal resources.

+- c.
 Provides objective guidance to the organization.